Last updated July 2026

-The Omaka Aviation Heritage Centre is one of New Zealand’s standout museums — an aviation centre at Omaka Aerodrome (5 km from central Blenheim) presenting one of the world’s largest collections of World War One aircraft and memorabilia, on long-term loan from filmmaker Sir Peter Jackson.
-The two main exhibitions — Knights of the Sky (WWI) and Dangerous Skies (WWII, added in 2016) — combine original and replica aircraft with film-grade set design and lifelike mannequins by Wētā Workshop.
-It’s open seven days, 9am to 4pm.
+The Omaka Aviation Heritage Centre is one of New Zealand’s standout aviation museums, located at Omaka Aerodrome on the southern edge of Blenheim.
+It presents one of the world’s largest collections of World War One aircraft and memorabilia on long-term loan from filmmaker Sir Peter Jackson.
+The two main exhibitions — Knights of the Sky (WWI) and Dangerous Skies (WWII) — combine original and replica aircraft with film-grade set design and lifelike mannequins by Wētā Workshop.
+The centre is open seven days a week from 9am to 4pm and is fully wheelchair accessible.

 Practical Information